Manifest Destiny (opera): Political content

 The President is portrayed as being morally compromised – able to ask questions about the ethics of situations but generally not comprehending the consequences (despite a fleeting attack of conscience in the third act).
 Mr Director of CIA is portrayed as a brutal Machiavellian committed to the concept of the New American Century and using a mixture of temptation, moral seduction and bullying to achieve his ends.
 He does however appear to believe he has moral justification, citing the protection of the world's oil.

 The CIA Man in Afghanistan who abuses the character Mohammed is similarly brutal, threatening Mohammed with both actual and symbolic rape.
 The Jailer in Guantanamo Bay who abuses the character Leila is initially presented as brutal, scornful and openly violent.
 He later attempts to make amends for this in a mysterious act of washing Leila's feet and reveals that he has a vision of her redeemed by submission to western values.

 The Palestinian suicide bombers are portrayed as a mixed group.
 Some of them are irrevocably committed to violent rhetoric and violent action; whilst others question and change their own attitudes (or have them compromised) during the course of the opera.

 Manifest Destiny is also notable for having predicted the Abu Ghraib prisoner abuses at least a year before they occurred in real life.
 When written in 2002, the opera contained two sequences featuring abuse of a Muslim prisoner by an American guard (one set in Afghanistan and the other in Guantánamo Bay detention camp).
 In an article written for The Guardian, Burstein reflected:

-"Dic had uncanny foresight in 2003, when he wrote Manifest Destiny’s torture scenes in Afghanistan and Guantanamo with sexual abuse against detainees – long before the full news broke.
+"Dic had uncanny foresight in 2003, when he wrote Manifest Destinys torture scenes in Afghanistan and Guantanamo with sexual abuse against detainees – long before the full news broke.
 By May 2004, the abuses of prisoners in Abu Ghraib had become public knowledge, even iconic images.
 We found the whole scenario of the opera flooding the world to a degree that we could not have predicted when we wrote it.
 Perhaps, however, we all knew subconsciously that Abu Ghraib was inevitable -it just took a librettist of Dic’s prescience to imagine it and set it down in drama."